-- All the hazards the material has and the severity of each; - Which hazard is "primary," if the material has multiple hazards; - The physical state of the material (you must already know this for classification-it may also be important for naming); - What the material is (i.e., is it a single chemical?
+- All the hazards the material has and the severity of each. - Which hazard is "primary," if the material has multiple hazards. - The physical state of the material (you must already know this for classification-it may also be important for naming). - What the material is (i.e., is it a single chemical?
 What is the chemical?
 Is it a product formulation?
-What is it used for?); and
+What is it used for?). - If the material meets the definition of "hazardous waste" under 49 CFR 171.8.